omarhatem44/End-to-End-MLOps-System-for-Real-Time-YouTube-Sentiment-Analysis/README.md

 **YouTube Sentiment Insights** is a full end-to-end ML system that classifies YouTube comments into **positive**, **negative**, or **neutral** — and surfaces results directly in the browser via a **Chrome Extension**.

-The project demonstrates a complete **MLOps workflow**: data versioning with DVC, experiment tracking with MLflow (hosted on AWS EC2 + S3), model serving with Flask, containerization with Docker, and automated cloud deployment on AWS — all triggered via GitHub Actions CI/CD.
+The project demonstrates a complete **MLOps workflow**: data versioning with DVC, experiment tracking with MLflow (hosted on **DagsHub**), model serving with Flask, containerization with Docker, and automated cloud deployment on AWS — all triggered via GitHub Actions CI/CD.

 ### Key Highlights

 - ✅ **LightGBM** classifier with TF-IDF text preprocessing pipeline
 - ✅ **Chrome Extension** — analyze any YouTube video's comments without leaving the browser
 - ✅ **Flask REST API** for real-time inference
-- ✅ **MLflow** experiment tracking hosted on AWS EC2, artifacts stored in S3
+- ✅ **MLflow** experiment tracking hosted on **DagsHub** — full run history, metrics & artifacts logged remotely
 - ✅ **Dockerized** for reproducible, portable deployment
 - ✅ **AWS** cloud deployment (EC2 + ECR)
 - ✅ **DVC** for data, model, and pipeline versioning